devashree-shukla/SwiftMacro/README.md

 - Unlike other symbols, macros have seprate declarations & implementations
 - Macros define macro roles - i.e. where it can be used, what kind of value it generates
 - Every macro will have one or more roles - defined as part of [attributes](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes) like [@freestanding](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes#freestanding) / [@attached](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes)

-Adds conformances to the type/extension it’s applied to
 # Use cases

 - URL object